Can I Delete Temporary Files in Windows?

 Caches

-I have a couple of programs on my machine that, the first time you run them, perform one-time configuration, or even lengthy calculations the first time you run them.
+I have a couple of programs on my machine that, the first time you run them, perform one-time configurations or even lengthy calculations.
 Those calculations are preserved for subsequent runs.
 Sometimes the results of configurations are saved as temporary files.
 Deleting those temporary files forces the program to repeat its initialization the next time it’s run.

 Logging

-Some programs make a log of particular actions or other activities as it does their job.
-By not deleting those logs they remain available for analysis during troubleshooting.
+Some programs make a log of particular actions or other activities as they do their job.
+By not deleting those logs, they remain available for analysis during troubleshooting.

 Bad programming